-In order to benchmark the development of mechanistic models for the assessment of in vessel and in containment source term, a reference SFR has been defined [1].
+In order to benchmark the development of mechanistic models for the assessment of in vessel and in containment source term, a reference Sodium-cooled Fast Reactor (SFR) has been defined [1].
 The reference reactor is a generic model loosely based on the Prototype Fast Breeder Reactor, currently under commissioning in India.
 The reference reactor is pool type SFR which consists of a primary sodium circuit, two secondary sodium circuits and a steam water circuit.
 Primary sodium circuit consists of core, control plug, hot pool, cold pool, two primary sodium pumps, four Intermediate Heat Exchangers (IHX), and Safety Grade Decay Heat Removal System (SGDHRS).

 Four organizations, NCEPU (China), IBRAE RAN (Russian Federation), IGCAR (India) and JAEA (Japan) were finally participated in this work package, WP-2.
 NCEPU calculate the leakage of liquid sodium using CFD code, FLUENT.
 IBRAE RAN did the simulations with their own code EUCLID/V2.
 IGCAR used NETFLOW codes for simulations.
 JAEA used PLUG code for the calculations of sodium ejection.

-After the discussion between the participants of this WP, it was decided to evaluate mass of primary sodium instantaneously ejected into the Reactor Containment Building (RCB) as a common benchmark problem.
-Leaked mass of the sodium will be utilized in WP-3 as input for the sodium combustion calculation.
+This WP is dedicated to estimate the primary system/containment system interface source term using improved models and tools to evaluate sodium ejection via leak paths through the top shield of the reactor vessel.
+The mass of primary sodium instantaneously ejected into the Reactor Containment Building (RCB) was evaluated as a common benchmark problem which will be the input for the subsequent WP, WP-3, where radionuclide chemical composition and distribution, and sodium combustion within the containment system will be evaluated.

-In the paper, the scope of this study, sodium leak evaluation by each institution, and the discussion regarding the evaluation result are respectively described.
+In the paper, the scope of this study, calculation methods of each institution, and calculation results and discussion are respectively described.

 SCOPE OF THIS STUDY

+Objective

+The objective of this WP, WP-2, is to evaluate the mass of primary sodium instantaneously ejected into the RCB through the leak paths within the top shield.
+Reference case calculation is carried out by each participant using a common pressure history as a benchmark analysis.
+Participants also do the sensitivity study for the purpose to investigate the uncertainty along with their own interests.

 Accident Sequences

 The accident sequence to be considered is Unprotected Loss of Flow Accident (ULOFA).
 This event is assumed to result in a core damage event with release of radionuclides into the primary coolant and cover gas.
 ULOFA transient is initiated due to loss of primary coolant flow resulting from loss of power to both the primary pumps and failure to shut down the reactor.
 This leads to coolant temperature rise and voiding in the upper part of highly rated channel.
 As void spreads widely in core region large positive reactivity is introduced.
-It leads to power excursion and finally to rapid increase in clad and fuel temperatures which results in core disassembly.
+It leads to power excursion and finally to rapid increase in clad and fuel temperatures which results in Core Disruptive Accident (CDA).